-A Security Risk Assessment identifies and assesses key security controls in your security program, an application, or in life.
+A Security Risk Assessment identifies and assesses key security controls in your security program, an application, or life.
 Think of it this way, when operating your automobile and you decide to turn left with oncoming traffic flowing, you are making decisions based on numbers and when you can safely make that turn without being struck by another vehicle.
-A Security Risk Assessment is the same thing, but more technical in nature and a fair amount of higher math is involved.
+A Security Risk Assessment is the same thing but more technical in nature, and a fair amount of higher math is involved.

 How it Works

 In simpler terms, a risk analyst will go over a company’s policies and procedures.
-They will also determine if there is a security awareness training program and are certain safeguards in place such as encryption and log monitoring.
-Once MainNerve can identify the safeguards or lack of, the risk analyst can then decide on how likely a security event may occur and what the impact of a security event is based on a single finding.
+They will also determine if there is a security awareness training program and certain safeguards are in place, such as encryption and log monitoring.
+Once MainNerve can identify the safeguards or lack thereof, the risk analyst can then decide how likely a security event may occur and what the impact of a security event is based on a single finding.
 Finally, a risk rating can be calculated.